Background pattern

 Very rare (may affect up to 1 in 10,000 people)

-• Increased levels of sodium and calcium in the blood.
+• Increased sodium and calcium levels in the blood.

-• Reduced count of a certain type of red blood cell (hemolytic anemia).
+• Reduced count of a specific type of red blood cell (hemolytic anemia).

 Reporting of side effects

-If you experience any type of side effect, consult your doctor or pharmacistbefore they administer the next dose, even if it is a possible side effect that does not appear in this leaflet.
-You can also report them directly through the Spanish System for the Vigilance of Medicines for Human Use: https://www.notificaram.es.
-By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+If you experience any side effects, consult your doctor or pharmacist before the next dose is administered, even if it is a possible side effect not listed in this leaflet.
+You can also report them directly through the Spanish Medicines Monitoring System for Human Use: https://www.notificaram.es.
+By reporting side effects, you can help provide more information on the safety of this medication.

-As this medication will be administered by healthcare professionals, they will be responsible for the correct conservation of the product before and during use, as well as its correct disposal.
+Since this medication will be administered by healthcare professionals, they will be responsible for the correct storage of the product before and during its use, as well as its correct disposal.

 Keep this medication out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the label of the vial or on thebagand on the outer packaging after CAD.
+Do not use this medication after the expiration date shown on the label of the vial or bag and on the outer packaging after EXP.
 The expiration date is the last day of the month indicated.

 Do not refrigerate or freeze.